-Third graders are roly-poly and rambunctious, but they are also curious elementary schoolers.
+Third graders are roly-poly and rambunctious, and best of all, curious as all get out.
 Whether you’ve taught this pivotal, precocious grade for years or are setting up your first class, we’ve got you covered with tips from real teachers.
-We’ve scoured our WeAreTeachers HELPLINE group on Facebook and the web for some of the best tips and ideas for teaching 3rd grade.
-While it by no means covers every possible topic, we hope this list of gems will inspire you, whether you are a brand new teacher or a veteran.
-And, we’ve organized the list by topic to make it easy to cruise for ideas!
+We’ve scoured our WeAreTeachers HELPLINE group on Facebook and the web for some of the best tips and ideas for teaching third grade.
+While it by no means covers every possible topic, we hope this list of gems will inspire you.
+Plus, we’ve organized the list by topic to make it easy to cruise for ideas!

 Getting Your Classroom Ready